polyst08/pandasproject-healthexpenditure/README.md

 ## 2. Aging Society & Life Expentancy

-xx To understand the link between population aging and health investment, in this section we will first analyze the temporal trends of global longevity and population aging.
+To understand the link between population aging and health investment, in this section we will first analyze the temporal trends of global longevity and population aging.
 We will specifically compare OECD countries, which feature a higher percentage of older adults (aged 65+), against non-OECD nations.
 Subsequently, we will investigate how these aging societies affect health expenditure per capita.

-- **Trend of % Population ages 65+ and Life Expectancy at Birth (2010-2022)**
+- **Trend of % Population ages 65+ and Life Expectancy at Birth (Year 2010-2022)**

 <img src="https://github.com/polyst08/pandasproject-healthexpenditure/blob/main/Figure-Section01-04-05/Figure2.1.png?raw=true" width="900" />

 *Figure 2.1: From 2010 to 2022, the plot reveals a clear upward trend in both the percentage of the population aged 65 and above and life expectancy at birth, suggesting a general increase in population aging and longevity across the countries included in the analysis.*

-- **Trend of % Population ages 65+ and Life Expectancy at Birth (2010-2022) OECD scope**
+- **Trend of % Population ages 65+ and Life Expectancy at Birth: OECD vs Non-OECD (Year 2010-2022)**

 <img src="https://github.com/polyst08/pandasproject-healthexpenditure/blob/main/Figure-Section01-04-05/Figure2.2.png?raw=true" width="900" />

 *Figure 2.2: Both the percentage of the population aged 65+ and life expectancy at birth were consistently higher in OECD countries.
 Though both groups trended upward, the disparity with Non-OECD countries persisted*

-- **% Population ages 65+ vs Health Expenditure per Capita (2022): OECD vs Non-OECD with Regression Lines**
+- **Health Expenditure by % Population 65+ : OECD vs. Non-OECD (Year 2022)**

 <img src="https://github.com/polyst08/pandasproject-healthexpenditure/blob/main/Figure-Section01-04-05/Figure2.3.png?raw=true" width="900" />